-ZenGUARDTM Industrial Scale Production and Coating Facility
+ZenGUARDTM Industrial Scale Production and Coating Facility Detailed engineering of equipment for manufacturing the ZenGUARDTM compound began in July 2021.
+On February 28, 2022, the Company announced that the facility was fully licensed and permitted for ZenGUARDTM production.
 The Company has installed industrial-scale production equipment to produce the ZenGUARDTM coating formulation at its York Rd., Guelph, Ontario location, which location is permitted for industrial use.
 The Company has also purchased coating equipment so the process of applying the ZenGUARDTM coating formulation to spunbond polypropylene for use in surgical masks, HVAC filter materials, other PPE equipment, and potentially other uses, can be completed by the Company on-site.
 The Company spent cumulatively approximately \$2.8M on this objective with no further additional expenditures required.

 The effective construction completion date for the coating line was November 30, 2022.
 Following completion of installation, a period of training and certification began.
 The coating line became commercially operational in August 2023.
-The Company has spent approximately \$2.0M as of September 30, 2024, related to the coating line with no further additional expenditures required.

 On May 18, 2023, the Company announced that it had been granted the ISO 13485:2016 Quality Management System certification standard by the British Standards Institution.
 The Company also received Medical Device Single Audit Program ("MDSAP") certificate No. 777967.
-The ISO and MDSAP are required for Zentek's Quality Management System that is specific to medical devices (i.e. a ZenGUARDTM Surgical Masks) and does not include the York Road production facility.
+The ISO and MDSAP are required for Zentek's Quality Management System that is specific to medical devices (i.e. a ZenGUARD[TM] Surgical Masks) and does not include the York Road production facility.